-- 180 The TGF includes four major delivery processes within government, all of which need refocusing in a - citizen-centric way in order to deliver genuinely transformational impact: - business management,

-- 183 customer management,

-- channel management, and

-- technology management based on service-oriented principles.
+- 191 The TGF includes four major delivery processes within government, all of which need refocusing in a - 192 citizen-centric way in order to deliver genuinely transformational impact: - 193 business management, - customer management, - 195 channel management, and - technology management based on service-oriented the principles of service-oriented 196 architecture.

-- 186 Part II of the Primer below describes frameworks for each of these areas, and Part III gives further

-- guidance on how to implement them.
+Part II of the Primer below describes frameworks for each of these areas, and Part III gives further guidance on how to implement them.